wely/DevCamp/HOL/node/03-azuread-office365/README.md

     });
     ```

 1. The Passport middleware adds a `user` object to the `req` object.
-In order to use this object in our views to display user data, we need to update how we call `res.render()` in each of our routes.
+In order to use this object in our views to display user data, we need to update how we call `res.render()` in each of our routes by adding an attribute:

-    For `routes/dashboard.js` and `routes/index.js` find where `res.render()` is called and add an attribute for `user: req.user`.
-For example, for `dashboard.js` the updated call would look like:

     ```javascript
-    // Render view
+    `user: req.user`
+    ```

+    Extend `res.render()` for dashboard.js, index.js and new.js from the views folder so that they match:

+    dashboard.js:
+    ```javascript
     res.render('dashboard', {
         title: 'Outage Dashboard',
         incidents: incidents,